alicebarbe/England-Flood-Warnings-and-Visualizations/docs/index.rst

 level at a monitoring station is measured.
 They can be relative to the Ordnance Survey datum, to a local stage datum, or below datum.
 As a result, a handful of stations have negative water levels.

+When different flood warnings overlap on the map, it is sometimes not possible to hover over one of the warnings.

 Acknowledgements
 ================